 What if everyone living in my apartment has to move out for a few days or even longer while extermination takes place?
 Does the landlord have to pay for relocation costs?

-Most landlords probably won't pay temporary relocation costs voluntarily.
-Trying to recover these costs—or trying to get the landlord to relocate you while the apartment is being exterminated—will probably require a court proceeding, and there's no guarantee that the court would grant the relief; it all depends on the circumstances and the facts of the case.
-Remember, though, that if you move out while the eradication is being carried out in your apartment, you must make sure that you do not bring any bedbugs with you—which means that you must take the necessary steps to make your clothing and luggage bedbug-free by laundering them and/or putting them in a hot dryer.
+Most landlords probably won’t pay temporary relocation costs voluntarily.
+Trying to recover these costs — or trying to get the landlord to relocate you while the apartment is being exterminated—will probably require a court proceeding, and there’s no guarantee that the court would grant the relief; it all depends on the circumstances and the facts of the case.
+Remember, though, that if you move out while the eradication is being carried out in your apartment, you must make sure that you do not bring any bedbugs with you — which means that you must take the necessary steps to make your clothing and luggage bedbug-free by laundering them and/or putting them in a hot dryer before you pack.

 Is bedbug extermination an “emergency” that a landlord can force a tenant to give access for on short notice, or is it a “normal” issue that requires typical negotiation with tenants about access?

 You must give a landlord access to your apartment to take measures to get rid of bedbugs.
 If you have a lease, it will in all likelihood set forth the notice requirements for access.
-Unless you have a lease that specifically addresses access and bedbugs, bedbug infestation is not an emergency that allows access without notice—it is a Class B violation that allows the landlord 30 days to correct—so the landlord should be notifying you ahead of time that it needs access to your apartment to inspect for bedbugs or exterminate.
+Unless you have a lease that specifically addresses access and bedbugs, bedbug infestation is not an emergency that allows access without notice — it is a Class B violation that allows the landlord 30 days to correct — so the landlord should be notifying you ahead of time that it needs access to your apartment to inspect for bedbugs or exterminate.
 Nevertheless, you delay giving access at your own risk: if there are bedbugs, you should be acting in a reasonable manner in giving access, and you should cooperate with preparation for extermination.
-Bedbugs reproduce at such a rapid rate that every day of delay means that you have to suffer through a worsening infestation.
+Bedbugs reproduce at such a rapid rate that every day of delay means that you (and potentially your neighbors) have to suffer through a worsening infestation.

 Yes, you can.
 Housing Court has awarded rent abatements for bedbug infestations.
 But you should be prepared to document the infestation, the notice that you gave to the landlord of the infestation, the steps that you took to prepare the apartment for extermination where relevant, and all steps that the landlord took, if any, to get rid of the bedbugs.
-If you are thinking about withholding rent to force the landlord to exterminate the bedbugs, you should know that because court records are sold to "tenant screening bureaus" that then sell them to landlords, you will be placed on a blacklist for future rentals, could have your credit score damaged for 20 years if you agree to a stipulation that includes a judgment—even if you win the case—or be evicted if you have not saved the money to cover all the rent that is due and owing if the judge does not find in your favor.
+If you are thinking about withholding rent to force the landlord to exterminate the bedbugs, you should know that because court records are obtained by “tenant screening bureaus” that then sell them to landlords, you will be placed on a blacklist for future rentals, could have your credit score damaged for 20 years if you agree to a stipulation that includes a judgment — even if you win the case — or be evicted if you have not saved the money to cover all the rent that is due and owing if the judge does not find in your favor.